 It’s that time of year again.

-The time that every parent well invested in their Year 5 child’s learning waits for in anticipation – the opening for selective high school placement applications.
+The time that every parent well invested in their Year 5 child’s learning waits for in anticipation – the opening for selective high school test and placement applications.

 We know what it’s like to be a busy parent, juggling multiple commitments to keep the family afloat.
 The last thing you have time for is scrolling through internet pages to find the information you need.

 That’s why we have compiled the key information you need to know in this post.
 You can read it now or bookmark the page for later.
 Either way, this page is here for you when you’re ready.

 Just be aware that dates have already been changed multiple times this year by the Department of Education due to COVID.
 So, keep your eyes on our emails as we will continue alerting you of the changes.

 Selective high schools seek to provide a stimulating environment for dynamic and ambitious students who excel academically.
 These schools provide admission to students based on merit, with a special entrance examination.
 This exam is known as the Selective High School Placement Test.

 The Placement Test measures English (reading comprehension), mathematics (problem-solving skills), general ability (abstract and verbal reasoning), and writing.